Teoscar Hernández Player Props: Mariners vs. White Sox

-On Saturday, Teoscar Hernandez (batting .361 in his past 10 games) and the Seattle Mariners face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
+On Sunday, Teoscar Hernandez (.429 on-base percentage in past 10 games, 127 points above season-long percentage) and the Seattle Mariners face the Chicago White Sox, whose starting pitcher will be Lance Lynn.
 First pitch is at 4:10 PM ET.

-In his previous game, he racked up two extra-base hits (2-for-4 with a double, a home run and two RBI) against the White Sox.
+In his most recent appearance, he strung together two hits (going 2-for-4 with an RBI) against the White Sox.

 Teoscar Hernández Game Info & Props vs. the White Sox